ericfernandesferreira/cinnamon/README.txt

 This source was built primarily for those who want to use the latest Cinnamon version

-Requirements:
-- slackware64 14.2

 Contents:
+- evince
 - eye of gnome
 - file roller
+- meld
 - gedit
 - gnome terminal
 - gnome calculator
 - gnome screenshot
 - gnome system monitor
+- gthumb
-- nemo extensions
+- nemo extensions (fileroller,share,audio-tab,terminal,compare,python)

 How to install:
 - you need to download the .zip or clone git and then run the script